Student Loan Debt Statistics 2022

 Undergraduate debt vs postgraduate debt

-When looking at the difference between undergraduate and postgraduate debt, we can see that most student borrowers (94.8%) took out a loan for undergraduate studies.
+When looking at the difference between undergraduate and postgraduate debt, we can see that most student borrowers (94.8%) took out loans for undergraduate studies.
 44.2% used a student loan to fund their postgraduate education.

 % of all student loan borrowers who borrowed for each type of education | |